How Does a Clutch Work?

 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 Look no further than Lug Nutz Tire and Auto Service in Westmoreland to fulfill all your auto repair needs.
-We've been repairing vehicles since 2007 our technicians have the experience, and expertise to take care of your vehicle.
+We've been repairing vehicles since 2007, and our technicians have the experience and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Acura, Audi, BMW, and Buick.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with Lug Nutz Tire and Auto Service in Greensburg today!
 You can schedule an appointment with us online at https://lugnutzauto.com or give us a call today.
 Lug Nutz Tire and Auto Service - Quality You Can Trust from Certified Mechanics in Greenburg!.